-The staff of instructors was composed of experienced specialists in the Central American region, which included Dr. Stephen Tobler and MsC.
-Mirianm Dawns of COSUDE Central america, seismologist Armando Ugarte, and Dr. Francisco Mendoza, Director of the Master of Environmental Planning and Risk Management, both from the Engineering University of Nicaragua; MsC.
+The staff of instructors was composed of experienced specialists of the Central American region, which included Dr. Stephen Tobler and MsC.
+Mirianm Dawns of COSUDE Central America, seismologist Armando Ugarte, and Dr. Francisco Mendoza, Director of the Master of Environmental Planning and Risk Management, both from the Engineering University of Nicaragua; MsC.
 Gines Suarez National Specialist and Advisor for UNDP Honduras, MsC.
 Jose Francisco Fernadez, Hydrologists and Independent Consultant and MsC.
 Jose Jorge Escobar, seismologist for UNAH.
 All modules and contents wwere developed according to the thematic structure defined between COPECO, COSUDE, UNDP and UNAH.

-It is important to denote that this training process has enabled the State to have a team of professionals with skills to develop action planning, assessment, prevention and damage assessment of vital structures, a team that has been integrated to the tasks of assessment of those damaged structures affected by seismic activity during 2009 and that affected to a greater extent the department of Yoro, particularly in the area of intervention of UNDP-FSAR/DIPECHO VI project, and the department of Cortes and the city of Tegucigalpa MDC.
+It is important to acknowledge that this training process has enabled the State to have a team of professionals with skills to develop action planning, assessment, prevention and damage assessment of vital structures, a team that has been integrated to the tasks of assessment of those damaged structures affected by seismic activity during 2009 and that affected to a greater extent the department of Yoro, particularly in the area of intervention of UNDP-FSAR/DIPECHO VI project, and the department of Cortes and the city of Tegucigalpa MDC.

 Similarly, a group of diplomats were integrated with COPECO and UNDP specialists in developing a diagnosis and Structural Assessment of the National Congress facilities from which a report was produced which enabled Congress to approve the necessary adjustments in the structure to prevent damage caused by seismic activity.
-Complementary to this activity, a Simulation was held onsite Congress, in which congress members participated.
+Complementary to this activity, a Simulation was held onsite in?
+Congress, in which congress members participated.

 In order to be able to follow up on the resource team trained in the subject, it was agreed with COPECO and other institutions, to continue with preventive screenings of vital infrastructure in the country, starting with the hospital network in Tegucigalpa.
-It also proposes to further boost COPECO’s initiative to promote these professionals to Prevention Officers, a figure which is already mentioned in the Contingencies Act recently passed, which requires the state agencies to have a professional or technician as a Prevention Officer.
+It also proposes to further boost COPECO’s initiative to promote these professionals to Prevention Officers, a figure which is already mentioned in the recently adopted Contingencies Act,which requires the state agencies to have a professional or technician as a Prevention Officer.

 2.3.
 Purchase and distribution of seismic monitoring and evaluation equipment.

-After a review and assessment of needs for recording seismic activity, a team of technicians and professionals from UNAH and COPECO under the guidance of Consultant Wilfred Strauss, known seismologist based in Nicaragua, determined as prority installing seismographs in at least five priority sites, one of these Yorito.
+After a review and assessment of needs for seismic activity recording, a team of technicians and professionals from UNAH and COPECO under the guidance of Consultant Wilfred Strauss, known seismologist based in Nicaragua, determined as priority installing seismographs in at least five priority sites, one of these being Yorito.

-Given this need and in order to strengthen COPECO with the installation of a seismographic network, it was improved with the acquisition of five seismographs installed in: Tocoa, La Ceiba, Roatan, Hydroelectric Dam (El Cajon) in Francisco Morazan and Yorito.
+Given this need and in order to strengthen COPECO with the installation of a seismographic network, five seismographs were installed in: Tocoa, La Ceiba, Roatan, Hydroelectric Dam (El Cajon) in Francisco Morazan and Yorito.

 Seismic activity detected by the network’s equipment is currently being registered by INETER and providing the information to COPECO through its website.

-As a complement to this, it was endowed to the Institute of Earth Sciences of the UNAH seismic refraction equipment, equipment that will identify and document "Effects of Site", in other words, to determine the behavior of soil micro-zones against possible earthquakes.
-For this, it is necessarily to have a database of seismic records, which is why the refraction equipment is complementary to the seismographs already installed in priority areas of the country.
+As a complement to this, the Institute of Earth Sciences of the UNAH was endowed with seismic refraction equipment, in order to identify and document "Effects of Site", in other words, to determine the behavior of soil micro-zones against possible earthquakes.
+For this, it is necessary to have a database of seismic records, which is why the refraction equipment is complementary to the seismographs already installed in priority areas of the country.

 With this, the Government institutions would be able to document potential impacts made by earthquakes; moreover, this research may lead to the establishment of regulatory guidelines in building codes for both rural and urban areas.